ckieras/CSCI-125-R-Project/README.md

 Yes; there is greater variation in the earilier part of the time span, and in the later part of the data there is more consistency and less variation.
 They are more concentrated around a higher temperature.

 ##EX 7

 plot(1:12,apply(g[121:132,], 1,mean), xlab='year (2000-2012)', ylab ='temp')
+q<-matrix(apply(g[121:132,], 1,mean))
+apply(q,2,mean)

 Is it easier to see a warming trend?
 What is the average temperature of these 13 years?
-Yes, with the exception of an outlier (2002).
-Average temperature within these years is 57.2 degrees F
+We are relunctant to generalize, based on such a short time span, but within this time span there are generally more years having "higher" temperatures than "lower".
+Average temperature within these years is 58.23963 degrees F

 ##EX 8
 plot(1:108, g[111:120,], xlab='years 1990-1999', ylab='temp')